MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeature.md

 ```

 ### -FeatureId
-The FeatureId parameter filters the results by the specified feature in the Viva module.
+The FeatureId parameter specifies the specific feature in the Viva module that you want to view.

+You can view details about all the features in a Viva module that have Viva feature access controls available by running the cmdlet without the FeatureId parameter.
+These details include the identifiers of all features in a Viva module that have Viva feature access controls available.

 ```yaml
 Type: String